Need Help or Found an Issue?

 Weight (grains): Bullet weight in grains.
 Typical: .223 (55-77 gr), .308 (150-180 gr), .30-06 (150-220 gr).

 BC (Ballistic Coefficient): Drag efficiency relative to standard projectile.
-Range: 0.1-0.8.
+Typical: 0.1-0.5 for most rifle bullets.
 Higher = better aerodynamics.

 Twist (in/turn): Barrel twist rate.
 Enter positive for right-hand (RH) twist (e.g., 8 for 1:8 twist), negative for left-hand (LH).
 Common: .223 (1:7 or 1:8), .308 (1:10 or 1:12).
 Used to calculate bullet spin rate for spin drift and crosswind jump effects.